 Seven of Peter Schmeichel’s best and most important saves at Man Utd

-When Manchester United signed Peter Schmeichel from Brøndby, few people could have predicted the impact he would make or the success he would enjoy.
-He was a phenomenon.
+When Manchester United signed Peter Schmeichel from Brondby in 1991, it’s unlikely too many people would have predicted the impact he would go on to make at Old Trafford.

 Schmeichel first showcased his catapult of a long throw during a 2-0 victory for the Red Devils against newly-promoted Notts County on August 17, 1991.